kirtipatel55/Ecommerce-mern/README.md

 **Note:** [Master branch](https://github.com/petazeta/youronlineshop/tree/master) contains the latest implementation, [Development branch](https://github.com/petazeta/youronlineshop/tree/development) contains the last changes, and [The last stable release](https://github.com/petazeta/youronlineshop/releases/tag/v5.0) is the most suitable for use in production.

-## :ghost: Support

-For any issues, please write to: melchorherrera@gmail.com.
-We will gladly appreciate any bug reports.

 ## :rocket: Getting started